brineylab/abutils/docs/source/tools/multiple_sequence_alignment.rst

 ===========================

 ``abutils`` can perform multiple sequence alignments using either MAFFT_ or MUSCLE_.
-All alignment functions return a :class:`abutils.tools.alignment.MultipleSequenceAlignment` object, which builds on the :class:`Bio.Align.MultipleSeqAlignment` class from Biopython.
+All alignment functions return a :class:`abutils.tl.MultipleSequenceAlignment` object, which builds on the :class:`Bio.Align.MultipleSeqAlignment` class from Biopython.
 This object provides a number of convenient methods for working with the alignment, including writing to file, trimming, and calculating consensus sequences.
 Additionally, because the same object is returned regardless of the alignment method used,